leta199/Linear-Regression/README.md

 **Data cleaning and pre-processing**
 Utilised `.boxplot()` to identify outliers in the data which were found to be present only in the higher end of Cancellation rate and Volatility
 This data accounted for 2% of both variables so it may have been removed however I found that since outliers are only in the higher ranges of the data for cancellation rate  so if it was removed this would represent removing systematic error
-Therefore, the statistical properties and distribution of the data like homoscedacity would be affected Winsorisation -  Decided to utisilde winsoarisation to the outliers i.e capping them to the values of our Upper lower range to preserve all of the upper and lower  range of data
+Therefore, the statistical properties and distribution of the data like homoscedacity would be affected particularly for cancellation rate

+Winsorisation -  Decided to utisilde winsoarisation on the outliers i.e capping them to the values of our Upper  and lower range to preserve all of the upper and lower data  points.
+I applied this both to the Cancellation rate (upper range)  and Volatility (upper and lower range)

 Finally, plotted scatter plot and boxplots of the varaibles to ensure pre-processing worked well